 Early, of course.
 You’d be picked up at three or four in the morning and driven an hour and a half or two hours into the desert, get to base camp, get your kit on, eat breakfast, and then get up onto the truck.
 They’d strap me in and I’d just sort of be there for eight hours.
 [Laughs]

 And you were really bungie corded and blinded for this?

 Yes, I was up on the truck and we were tearing through the desert and I had bungies on my hips and the guitar had bungies on it as well because it weighs about 60 kilos (132 pounds).
 It’s impossible to hold up.
 I wasn’t blind until the mask comes off at the end of the film and I had a prosthetic on for that so I was kind of led around by the hands for a day or two.

-What direction did they give you when you were up there?
+What direction do they give you when you’re up there?

 “Do your best,” I’m assuming.

 In that situation, I don’t think there’s a lot of direction that you need.
 It’s one of the craziest situations you could ever find yourself in.
 There’s cars tearing all around you with dust and smoke, it’s very loud.
 I was just screaming my head off and being kind of like an animal, I guess.
 The character is supposed to be a really great musician who is a bit mute and a bit deaf, and quite blind.
 I think of him as sort of a Quasimodo-like character.

 Did they tell you to play anything in particular or did you take it upon yourself to just start riffing?

 Yeah, the guitar wasn’t… it wasn’t a great guitar.
 It spent a lot of time out in the desert, you wouldn’t want to record with it.
 Most of the time, I’d just try to make noise.
 I pulled out some AC/DC, some Soundgarden, some Zeppelin, but after eight hours, you do just start thumping on it for a while.